JustinRWong/power-forward/notebooks/README.md

 This data was ultimately used to consider utilization rates in our final model.

 ### Modeling Timeseries- Utilization Rates -
-This notebook contains multiple models analyzing utilization rates as a time series.

-### Reading Utilization Rates Combining Collections -
  A formalized compilation of our utilization rate data.
-This notebook pulls from mongoDB, where we have stored the scraped data, and was used to geoencode and analyze the scraped data.
+This notebook pulls from different collections in our mongoDB database, where we stored the scraped data.
+Additionally, data transformations were made such that addresses, time of measurement, and geocoding columns were created.
+There was an uneven distribution of measurements for the charging stations and chargers representing the same location had multiple addresses.
+This notebook deals with this address mapping issue.
+Data was grouped at different granularities to prepare data for time series data.

 ### X-matrix-gen -
 This notebook is responsible for our x-matrix generation.
-Given a list of POIs, the x matrix returned features a list of integers representing how many of the specified POIs are within the designated radius of a set of coordinates.
+Given a list of POIs and a set of (lat, long) coordinates, the x matrix returned features a list of integers representing how many of the specified POIs are within the designated radius of a set of coordinates.